Tethered balloon: Security and defense

 Tethered blimp-shaped balloon used for military camp protection.
 Aerostat manufactured by A-NSE.

 During the 1990 Invasion of Kuwait, the first indication of the Iraqi ground advance was from a radar-equipped tethered balloon that detected Iraqi armor and air assets moving south.
 Tethered surveillance balloons were used in the 2004 American occupation of Iraq.
 They utilized a high-tech optics system to detect and observe enemies from miles away.
 They have been used to over watch foot patrols and convoys in Baghdad, Afghanistan, and are permanently installed above US military bases in Kabul and Bagram.

 The US Drug Enforcement Administration has contracted with Lockheed Martin to operate a series of radar-equipped tethered balloons to detect low-flying aircraft attempting to enter the United States.
 A total of twelve tethered balloons, called Tethered Aerostat Radar System (TARS), are positioned approximately 350 mi apart, from California to Florida to Puerto Rico, providing unbroken radar coverage along the entire southern border of the US.

 The U.S. Army has developed a tethered aerostat to perform operational testing at Aberdeen Proving Ground beginning in 2015.
 The system, called JLENS, uses two moored balloons designed to provide over-the-horizon missile defense capability.

-Israeli missile detection system called Sky Dew, similar to TARS and JLENS, is in use from 2022.
+In Israeli a tethered aerostat missile detection system called Sky Dew, similar to TARS and JLENS, has been in use since 2022.

+Ukraine (2023–present)

+The full-scale Russian invasion of Ukraine triggered a significant revival of tethered aerostat technology on the modern battlefield.
+The proliferation of unmanned aerial vehicles (UAVs) in the conflict created urgent demand for persistent elevated communication infrastructure that ground-based radio could not provide.

+In 2023, Kyiv-based company Aerobavovna became the first domestic mass-producer of military tethered aerostat systems in Ukraine.
+By lifting radio relay payloads to altitudes of up to 1,000 metres, the aerostats extended secure communications range between military units to up to 100 km — far exceeding the line-of-sight limitations of ground-based tactical radios in complex terrain.

+By 2025, more than 50 aerostat complexes had been delivered to Ukrainian military formations, including the Special Operations Forces of Ukraine and Security Service of Ukraine.
+The systems were also used to carry signals intelligence (SIGINT) and electronic warfare (EW) payloads for locating enemy drone operators.

+Ukraine's combat experience prompted renewed international interest in tethered aerostats among military planners in the United States, Poland, Israel, and Japan.